spacetelescope/jwst/docs/jwst/dq_init/description.rst

 populates the DQ mask for the input dataset.
 Flag values from the appropriate :ref:`static mask ("MASK") reference file <mask_reffile>` in CRDS are copied into the
-"PIXELDQ" array of the input dataset, because it is assumed that flags in the :ref:`mask_reffile` pertain to problem conditions that affect all groups and integrations for a given pixel.
+PIXELDQ array of the input dataset, because it is assumed that flags in the :ref:`mask_reffile` pertain to problem conditions that affect all groups and integrations for a given pixel.